 If you now know who your ideal customer is, write their origin story.
 Marketing professionals call this a customer persona, but I like comics, so origin story.
 Deal with it.
 In any case, you need to know your customer like your bestie’s favorite comfort food.
 What is her motivation for needing or wanting your product?
 What is she doing right now to meet that need?
 How much time and money does she spend to get it?
 This is not the time to tell yourself how great you are.
 This part isn’t about you.
 Dig deeper into your customer’s life.
 Which social networks is she hanging out on?
 Where does she work?
 What kind of salary and disposable income?
 Married?
 Single?
 Foodie?
 Naturalista?
 A Belieber?
 How much is she spending on her mortgage?
 What kind of home decor?
 What kinds of boards is she following on Pinterest?
 Of course some of this has nothing to do with your product specifically, but a holistic look at your customer’s lifestyle will tell you a lot about how to sell to them effectively.
 Google is your friend.
 Cost, $0.
 (Once you’ve done this part, if you REALLY want that tshirt, I’ll allow it, but you really should wait until after #3.)

 3. Then, CONTENT.
 Today, information overload is a constant thing.
 Yelling louder than everyone else is expensive and largely pointless.
 But, people like stories.
-Stories that make them say, “me to!”
+Stories that make them say, “I know what that’s like!”
 Stories that are powerful with and without words.
 Fantastic storytelling is a talent, to be sure, but you can do a WHOLE LOT with your smartphone’s camera and a blog.
 Quality posts that actually help your target market.
 Images that tell stories about more than your workout or date night.
 Imagine that you are always in the middle of a conversation with 1 or 2 customers, not the entire internet.
 Either you’re going to invest your own time to plan and produce your content, or you’re going to pay for it.
 Either way, it’s an investment.
 Broke?
 No sales yet?
 “Pre-revenue?” – then you need to do it yourself.
 This is where discipline comes in.
 Take all that rah-rah empowerment you got from that inspiring women’s conference to sit down and do the damn work.
 There is ZERO online marketing strategy without content.
 Period.

 Look at what is happening in your industry over the the next 3 months.
 Events – not just for industry pros like yourself, but where your customers are likely to be.
 For example, look at your ideal customer’s workplace from #2.
 Head over to Eventbrite and use her industry as a search term.
 Write a blog post about how your product can help her achieve greatness at that event, in her career, etc. If you’re a designer, in addition to posting your pieces – “How to Dress for…” posts are a major draw – especially in stereotypically unfashionable fields.
 Do the same kind of research for a variety of industries that are local to your town.
 Be creative, and be RELEVANT.